tmcguirefl/alpine-j-whisk/README.md

 keep the base image from openwhisk/dockerskeleton and modify it based on docker-alpine-glibc and docker-tinycore-jhs to get the J language environment operational.

+## Build and Run
 To build this image issue the following command from the source directory: docker build --no-cache=true -t porteverglades/alpine-j-whisk .

 To run this image for OpenWhisk purposes use the following command: docker run -p 127.0.0.1:8080:8080 -d --name testing porteverglades/alpine-j-whisk

+## OpenWhisk
+Under IBM Bluemix follow the directions for downloading the Whisk CLI Under the 'wsk' environment, login into to your bluemix account

+Then the following CLI commands will test the docker action using whisk

+wsk action create --docker dkecho porteverglades/alpine-j-whisk:v01

+wsk action invoke --blocking --result dkecho --param msg "hello world"

+NOTE: don't forget the tag of the docker image.
+It's important otherwise OpenWhisk will not be able to load the image.

+## Debugging the Docker image
 When debugging the image it is nice to be able to open a shell running on the image.
 An internet search found: